-The largest specialty area for students enrolled in an ARNP program is the Family Nurse Practitioner, with an average of 670 students enrolled in this specialty every year.
+The largest specialty area for students enrolled in an initial ARNP program is the Family Nurse Practitioner (FNP), with an average of 670 students enrolled in this specialty every year.
+FNPs may enroll in this specialty during their education, however FNPs are able to practice in a variety of clinical specialties and settings after graduation.

 There was a significant increase (>300%) in the number of enrolled ARNP students with a gerontology (GNP) specialty from 39 in 2017 to 174 in 2019.
 Those enrolled in mental health (MHNP) specialty rose 24% from 2015 to 2019.